GuanceCloud/guance-docs/docs/en/infrastructure/network.md

 ##### Network Connection Analysis

- Guance Cloud supports viewing Pod network connection data, including source IP/port, target IP/port, number of bytes sent, number of bytes received, TCP delay, TCP retransmission times and so on.
+ Guance supports viewing Pod network connection data, including source IP/port, target IP/port, number of bytes sent, number of bytes received, TCP delay, TCP retransmission times and so on.
 At the same time, you can customize the display fields through the "Settings" button, or add filters for connection data to filter keywords of all string types.
 If you need to view more detailed network connection data, click this data or "View Network Flow Data" to view its corresponding network flow data.

 ![](img/5.network_3.png)